 We are grateful for the generosity of The Clarence E. Heller Foundation for its continued support of the Elizabeth Mandell Music Institute.

-To learn more about our program, please contact the Director of K-12 Strings and EMMI, Grace Park at GPark@xrds.org.
+To learn more about our program, please contact Grace Park, director of K-12 strings and director of EMMI, at GPark@xrds.org.